openstack/python-neutronclient/doc/source/devref/cli_option_guideline.rst

    SystemExit: 2

-The second example shows how fragile ``nargs='?'`` is when a user specifies options in a way different from the help message.
-Most CLI usesr do not care the the order of command-line options, so this fragile behavior should be avoided.

 Example 2:
+This example shows how fragile ``nargs='?'`` can be when user specifies options in different order from the help message.

 .. code-block:: console